redpanda-data/agent/docs/index.md

     instructions="These are your instructions - good luck!", )
 ```

+In this example, OpenAI GPT-4o is configured and requires you to set `OPENAI_API_KEY` as an environment variable.

 Once you've created the agent, you pass it off to the runtime to handle messages in the pipeline like so: